 Ethical compliance requires accountability.
 Accountability often requires human beings to confront one another about their actions and/or lack of action and execution.
 Regardless of what language you adopt, a code of ethics is usually only as good as the people running the show.

 Many volunteer board members seem content to conduct business according to their own flexible ideas of what's right and wrong instead of abiding by statutes, governing documents and ethical codes.
-That kind of "situational rationalization" often creates serious challenges.
-In that kind of environment, attempts to to perform due diligence, ensure adherence to statutes, governing documents and ethical standards is sometimes labeled as "meddling" or "micro-managing" and flagged as its own behavior to avoid.
-Doing the right thing becomes incredibly difficult when an organization fails to acknowledge, confront and correct unethical behavior.
+That kind of "situational rationalization" often creates serious challenges whereby attempts to to perform due diligence, adhere to statutes, governing documents and ethical standards is gets labeled as "difficult," "meddling" and/or "micro-managing" and flagged as its own behavior to avoid.
+Doing the right thing is incredibly challenging when an organization fails to acknowledge, confront and correct unethical behavior.
 Doing what's right is not always popular and doing what's popular is not always right.

 In many states, nonprofit board members are bound, at minimum, by a duty of care.
 Some state statues go further to require a fiduciary duty.
 Ken Harer's Condo Law Handbook provides an thorough introduction with multiple legal references: